QTc Fridericia Calculator

 • RR interval = 60,000 / Heart Rate

 First, the tool converts the heart rate into the RR interval (time between beats).
 Then, it divides the measured QT interval by the cube root of the RR interval to find the QTc.
-This method ensures consistency and accuracy in clinical settings.
+This method aims to ensure consistency and accuracy in clinical settings.

 What Your Corrected QT Interval Means

 Your result shows how long the heart takes to reset electrically between beats.
 A prolonged interval means the heart is vulnerable to dangerous irregular rhythms. **Normal results** are typically below 430 ms for males and 450 ms for females, indicating safe cardiac repolarization. **Borderline results** range from 430-450 ms for men and 450-470 ms for women.
-In this range, you should review the patient's electrolyte levels and current medications. **Prolonged results** exceed 450 ms in men or 470 ms in women and indicate a high risk of serious arrhythmias like torsades de pointes.
+In this range, one may consider review the patient's electrolyte levels and current medications. **Prolonged results** exceed 450 ms in men or 470 ms in women and indicate a higher statistical association with serious arrhythmias like torsades de pointes.
 Immediate clinical review is often required for these values.

 Important

-Always ensure the original QT measurement is accurate and exclude U waves unless they merge with the T wave.
+Always ensure the original QT measurement is approximate and exclude U waves unless they merge with the T wave.

 Re-evaluate the QTc whenever the patient's heart rate or medication changes significantly.